 Shad Stalians, Revel’s Social Media Manager, formerly worked as a team leader in a grocery store.
 Running a large team required giving plenty of performance reviews.
 As a result of their consistent process, reviews proved to be the best opportunity to develop trust with the team—something that is invaluable.

-Much like having a standardized interview process, all employees should given a review based on a consistent criteria.
+Much like having a standardised interview process, all employees should be given a review based on a consistent criteria.
 Employees should also have the opportunity to rate themselves beforehand on that criteria and be encouraged to come with examples to support their rating.
 If both parties have taken the time to assess how things are going and have something to bring to the meeting, then you’ve set the tone for an open dialogue.

 Consistent reviews help ensure that all employees are held to the same standard and reduce the opportunity for surprises.
-By creating an open dialogue, managers have the opportunity to talk about the employee’s perception of their own performance first, highlight what they’re doing well, give them specific goals for improvement, and talk about long term goals.
+By creating an open dialogue, managers have the opportunity to talk about the employee’s perception of their own performance first, highlight what they’re doing well, give them specific goals for improvement and talk about long term goals.
 Managers also learn how to better support their team both individually and as a whole during this process.